 The super-stylish NoMad London is the hotel brand’s first outpost this side of the pond and has all the cool, laid-back vibes of its New York and LA sister haunts.
 An original place to tie the knot in central London, it takes residence in the heart of Covent Garden inside a historic, Grade II-listed building where much of the original architecture has been preserved and woven into the design.
 Located directly across from the famed Royal Opera House, (perfect for pre- or post-wedding photoshoots), the property offers over 800 sqm of elegant and adaptable space for weddings.

 The building’s original Magistrates’ Courtroom, now the Magistrates’ Ballroom, has been reimagined as a formal space with two adjacent private dining rooms, a separate bar, and a dedicated entrance from the street using the original courtroom entrance.
 An immersive mural by painter Claire Basler decorates the space, providing the backdrop for seated dinners and cocktail parties.
 The room is complete with an in-built stage and adjoins a stunning private bar with prime London views.
-The Fielding Room, on the other hand, offers a more private and intimate setting for a pared-back approach.
+The Fielding Room, on the other hand, offers a more private and intimate setting for a pared-back approach, while there ar also an additional five private event spaces for all kinds of ceremonies and celebrations.

 The Hari, Belgravia